Enrollment at the studio acknowledges your understanding and agreement of the following policy.

 PLEASE NOTE THE FOLLOWING NON NEGOTIABLE PAYMENT TERMS:

-SCHEDULING: The only way to reserve a lesson time at the studio is to pay the first three months of payment.
-By prepaying for a lesson time, you will be the first scheduled when your time preferences become available.
+SCHEDULING: The only way to reserve a lesson time at the studio is to pay the first three months of payment and selecting your time of choice during enrollment.

 ENROLLMENT: We require a minimum of three months commitment with Music Rhapsody lessons at Passion Studios.